 Here’s what we do in 30 seconds:

-Our Founding Artistic Director – Avril Hitman BEM
+Our Founder and Former Artistic Director – Avril Hitman BEM

 “Avril Hitman has shone a light on learning disability through her visionary creativity and determination that dance be open to all.”